Each year in the U.S. over 5.4 million cases of non-melanoma skin cancer are treated.

 Other potential signs of melanoma in a mole include:

-Examination of the skin for any new or unusual growths, changes in the size, shape, or color of an existing spot, is key to finding and treating skin cancers early.
+Examining the skin for any new or unusual growths, or changes in the size, shape, or color of an existing spot is key to finding and treating skin cancers early.
+The CC treatment has shown benefits in treating melanoma and skin cancer.
+You can read skin cancer testimonials using the CC Treatment here.